IaVashik/portal2-BBoxCast-v1/README.md

 ## Example

-To see the BBoxCast library in action, refer to the included example script `test.nut` and the corresponding test map.
+To see the BBoxCast library in action, refer to the included example script `example.nut` and the corresponding test map.
 The example demonstrates how to perform BBox-based ray tracing using the BBoxCast library.

 ## Credit

-The BBoxCast library was created by laVashik.
+The BBoxCast library was created by <a href="https://www.youtube.com/@laVashikProductions">laVashik</a>.
 Please give credit to laVashik when using this library in your projects :>

 Protected by the MIT license.